top of page

 One of the most common questions is "How do I get the best-looking scar?"

-First thing first, You must wait until your wound is completely healed before you can start using any topical scar products (especially those silicone sheets).
-If your wound is still draining or scabbed over, be patient and wait a bit longer for your wounds to fully close.
-Superficial stitches would be out by this time as well and deeper stitches may still be dissolving.
-The reason we need to wait is that adding too much moisture to a new incision may cause it to open up which is a major complication.
+First, you must wait until your wound is completely healed before you can start using any topical scar products (especially those silicone sheets).
+If your wound is still draining or scabbed over, be patient and wait a bit longer for your wounds to close fully.
+By this time, superficial stitches would be out, and deeper stitches may still be dissolving.
+We need to wait because adding too much moisture to a new incision may cause it to open up, which is a major complication.

 While you wait for your incision to heal; being active will help you recover quicker.
-You may not be overly motivated to do very much but every little bit helps.
-Wounds need good fresh blood circulating and toxins to be removed.
+You may not be overly motivated to do much, but every little bit helps.
+Wounds need good fresh blood circulation and toxins to be removed.
 Activating your lymphatic system is a great way to improve healing.
 Move a little more each day.
 Do what you can without causing too much pain.
-Deep breathing and gentle walking are ideal in the first 1-2 weeks after surgery.
+Deep breathing and gentle walking are ideal for 1-2 weeks after surgery.

 After the scabs are off roughly 2 weeks after surgery you can begin scar massage.
 Scar massage can greatly benefit the appearance of the scar and also helps prevent adhesions from forming.
 It is also fairly gentle during the initial healing process and progressively gets more aggressive after the wound is fully healed.
 Always work with clean hands.
 Working the entire length of the scar in all directions.
 The more consistent you are with your daily scar massage the better results.